AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 product availability

-type of customer
+type of client

 business model